 Rationale of EDLP

-The idea of Everyday Low Pricing strategy derives from following points considerations –
+The idea of the Everyday Low Pricing strategy derives from the following points considerations: –

-- Fluctuation in demand: During the promotional events, the retailers record a huge increase in the demand for the products that increase the movement cost & activity for the retailers.
+- Fluctuation in demand: During the promotional events, the retailers record a huge increase in the need for the products, increasing the movement cost and activity for the retailers.
 Through EDLP, retailers want to achieve a continuous and profitable demand for their products.

-- EDLP focuses on reducing the efforts and cost of the customer for searching for the promotional event for the sale of products for lower prices and focuses on simplifying the decision making procedure for the consumers.
+- EDLP focuses on reducing the efforts and cost of the customer searching for the promotional event to sell products for lower prices and focuses on simplifying the decision-making procedure for the consumers.

 Everyday Low Pricing vs. High-Low Pricing

-- High-Low pricing strategy focuses on the promotional and sale event for temporarily boosting their sale by reducing the prices of their products, whereas Everyday Low pricing strategy focuses on providing their products at a fair price for a longer period of time.
+- The high-low pricing strategy focuses on the promotional and sale event to temporarily boost their sale by reducing the prices of their products.
+In contrast, the everyday low pricing strategy focuses on providing their products at a fair price for a longer period.

-- High-Low pricing events last for a very short while and may occur one too many times in a span of a year, whereas Everyday low price runs for a longer period of time and does not depend on any special event for reducing their prices for the products.
+- High-low pricing events last for a short while and may occur one too many times in a year.
+In comparison, everyday low price runs for a longer time and does not depend on any special event to reduce their costs for the products.

-- In the High-Low pricing strategy, product prices of the retailers are kept relatively low compare to the prices of the product in case of an Everyday low pricing strategy.
+- In the high-low pricing strategy, product prices of the retailers are kept relatively low compared to the costs of the product in case of an everyday low pricing strategy.

-- In the case of the High-Low pricing strategy, the retailers incur relatively very high cost over the advertisement of the event and their products compared to relatively low cost over the advertisement in case of EDLP strategy.
+- In the case of the high-low pricing strategy, the retailers incur a relatively very high price over the advertisement of the event and their products compared to the relatively low cost over the ad in the EDLP strategy.

-- EDLP creates a relatively constant flow of customers, i.e., demand for products by the consumers as the customers don’t have to wait for any sale event for the low price of the products.
+- EDLP creates a relatively constant flow of customers, i.e., demand for products by the consumers as they do not have to wait for any sale event for the low price of the products.

-- Retails store saves their fund and pricing over the sudden increase in movement and fulfillment of products in case of sale events and stores also save their funds by not having to provide more workforce or staff over the focused corner where the sale event would be running.
+- Retail stores save their funds and pricing over the sudden increase in movement and fulfillment of products.
+In case of sale events, stores also save their funds by not providing more workforce or staff over the focused corner where the sale event would be running.

-- EDLP helps the stores to focus on the quality of their products, and it does not require the stores to specially introduce their funds for the advertisement of their products, which are to be incurred in case of sale events.
+- EDLP helps the stores focus on their products’ quality.
+It does not require the stores to introduce their funds to advertise their products, incurred in case of sale events.

-- The constant demand of the products helps to forecast the demand of the product relatively close to the accuracy and make it simple, and thus a reduction in the wastage of stocks as the stores only occupy the relative amount of the products that they expect to be demanded.
+- The constant demand for the products helps to forecast the need of the product relatively close to the accuracy and make it simple.
+Thus, a reduction in the wastage of stocks as the stores only occupy the relative amount of the products they expect to be demanded

-- EDLP offers lower prices, thus resulting in a lower rate of margin for the retailers, which can only be neglected only if the retailer has enough retail of the products in quantity and maintaining the demand and supply of the product is not an easy task.
+- EDLP offers lower prices, thus resulting in a lower margin rate for the retailers, which one can only neglect if the retailer has enough retail of the products in quantity.
+However, maintaining the demand and supply of the product is no easy task.

-- Reducing the price of the products may invite price competition from the customers, which may result in bad for the retailer’s business as well as the economy of the market.
+- Reducing the price of the products may invite price competition from the customers, resulting in bad for the retailer’s business and the market’s economy.

-- The retailer opting for EDLP cannot introduce any sale event as it will create distrust in the customer of the retailer as the customer will come to believe that the everyday prices of the retail shop are higher than the expected price in the sale event, which could result into a bad image of the retailer.
+- The retailer opting for EDLP cannot introduce any sale event as it may create distrust in the retailer’s customers as they may come to believe that the everyday prices of the retail shop are higher than the expected price in the sale event, which could result in a bad image of the retailer.

-This has been a guide to what is EDLP and its definition.
-Here we discuss rationale, example, and how does it work along with advantages, disadvantages, and differences.
-You may learn more about financing from the following articles –
+This article is a guide to EDLP and its definition.
+We discussed the rationale, everyday low price example, work, advantages, and disadvantages.
+You may learn more about financing from the following articles: –